 Manuscripts reporting data from research conducted on humans must include a statement of assurance in the methods section of the manuscript reading that: (1) written informed consent was obtained from each patient included in the study and (2) the study protocol conforms to the ethical guidelines of the 1975 Declaration of Helsinki as reflected in a priori approval by the institution's human research committee.

 The International Committee of Medical Journal Editors (ICMJE, http://www.icmje.org) defines a clinical trial as any research project that prospectively assigns human participants to intervention or comparison groups to study the cause-and-effect relationship between an intervention and a health outcome.
 Interventions include but are not limited to drugs, surgical procedures, devices, behavioral treatments, process-of-care changes, and the like.
-All manuscripts reporting clinical trials, must include a copy of the trial protocol including the complete statistical analysis plan (if the manuscript is accepted, the protocol will be published as an online supplement), a flow diagram (CONSORT flow diagram), and a completed trial checklist (the CONSORT checklist and template flow diagram can be found at http://www.consort-statement.org).
-The trial registration number must be included on the title page of the manuscript reporting a registered clinical trial Failure to do so will prevent entry to the peer review process.
+Authors of manuscripts reporting clinical trials must submit a proof of institutional review board approval from all participating centers, the original approved protocol, patient information sheet and statistical analysis plan, and all subsequent amendments to either document.
+All these documents must be in English language.
+If the manuscript is accepted, the protocol and statistical analysis plan will be published as an online supplement.
+The trial registration number must be included on the title page of the manuscript reporting a registered clinical trial.
+Failure to do so will prevent entry to the peer review process.

-- The identity of those who designed the protocol and analysed the data.
+- The identity of those who designed the protocol and analyzed the data.

 - A statement indicating that at least one author had access to all of the data and can vouch for the integrity of the data analyses.